Free Online Courses

 - On the first screen, click on Sign Up to register for the course (on return visits, you will use the Sign In button).

 - Once your start, you will have 30 days to complete the course.

 Money Mentors’ free online courses are available to everyone.
-These courses: Budgeting Boot Camp, Credit Cross-Training, Break the Cycle, Tackle Debt, Enrich Your Kids, R & R in Retirement, Fraud Detection & Prevention, Credit & Lending, Financial Planning Closer to Retirement, and Holiday Spending Treadmill provide the same great content as our Financial Fitness Classes - but at the touch of a finger
+These online courses provide the same great content as our Financial Fitness Classes - but at the touch of a finger.
+These courses include: Budgeting Boot Camp, Credit Cross-Training, Break the Cycle, Tackle Debt, Enrich Your Kids, R & R in Retirement, Fraud Detection & Prevention, Credit & Lending, Financial Planning Closer to Retirement, Holiday Spending Treadmill and Managing Money & Understanding Credit for High School Students.

 What’s the first lesson at boot camp?
 It’s not a “budget” it’s a spending plan.
 We’ll not only help you create a realistic spending plan, we’ll help you stick to it too.
 By creating an effective spending plan and understanding where your money is going, you’ll be able to save for your financial future.